My new Bark River UP Gunny arrived in the mail at 4 p.m., and by 11 a.m. the next day it was being used to help skin and gut a whitetail doe.

 So do you need a UP Gunny?

 The knife is a solid performer, with a design based on proven blade and handle designs.
 It works really well for me.
-I like it very much and plan on using mine regularly.
+I like it very much and use mine regularly.

 You just might need a UP Gunny.